thanhBkap/M4U-Term-And-Use/README.md

 - Sharing or selling an account to other people is not allowed, the account will be deleted without prior notice in case of violation.

-- VIP account includes no ad displayed by M4U.
+- VIP account includes no ad displayed by app.

 - Refund is unavailable after purchasing under any circumstances, as the App can be downloaded, installed and used for free before you decide to purchase.
 Therefore, you need to consider carefully before purchasing.